Centerbridge Partners

-Centerbridge Partners is a multi-strategy private investment firm focused on leveraged buyouts and distressed securities.
+Centerbridge Partners, L.P. is a multi-strategy private investment firm focused on leveraged buyouts and distressed securities.

-The firm manages over $32 billion of assets and is based in New York City, with an additional office in London.
+The firm manages over $56 billion of assets and is based in New York City, with an additional office in London.
 The firm invests in both control (private equity and public debt with a "loan-to-own" strategy) and non-control (public market debt, public market equities, and other publicly traded securities) opportunities.